Yoga Poses Names List

 Lizette Pompa in Parivrtta baddha trikonasana: Revolved triangle pose

 Twists in yoga are great for de-stress, and they remove toxins from the spine.
-Twists are causing compression of the discs and when release from the pose the discs will rehydrate with fresh liquids again.
+Twists cause compression of the discs, and when released from the pose, the discs will rehydrate with fresh liquids again.
 Alignment cues you can hear are.
-Stretch the spine on the inhale, twist torso, press knee, and elbow together
+Stretch the spine on the inhale, twist the torso, and press the knee and elbow together

 Ardha matsyendrasana: Half Lord of the fishes pose/Spine twisting pose